Formation of Limited Companies

 Formation process and information

 We provide a specialist formation service to reflect the exact requirements of our clients.
-The basis for this will have been established at our initial consultation meeting.
+The basis for this will have been established through our initial consultation process.

 This is a world away from off-the-shelf and bucket-shop agency formations.

 Unless you have been involved as a director of a small limited company before, you will need advice and guidance to help you understand your obligations and responsibilities.
 It's not rocket science but there is a lot involved and the guidance has permanent relevance.
 The link at the top of this page will help in understanding this.

 Most small business directors are also shareholders, sometimes the sole one of each.
 Many are spouse/civil partner or family concerns.
 However large or small, most of the rules apply equally yet for a director to learn and understand everything would be out of all proportion compared with the need to do the actual work!

 Click this link for guidance on what information must be shown on company stationery etc.

 A UK limited company must have a UK Registered Office where certain records are kept; and in law the office has to be accessible during normal office hours.
 Unless it is your own home, the full name must be attached to the registered office and must be clearly legible from a public place.

 The Certificate of Incorporation must also be kept at the registered office and be available for inspection.